 Born and raised on the south coast of B.C.
 I was awarded the rare opportunity to grow up both in “the country” and in the city.
 Now, generally people have a feel about a lifestyle, they either love it or they hate it.
 I suppose I’m an adaptable girl, because I loved both.

-Every spring our little family would venture up our friends ranch in Pritchard to brand cattle and turn them out onto the summer range.
+My husband and I eventually bought a little hobby farm on the BC coast and started a family.
+Every spring we would venture up to our friends ranch in Pritchard to brand cattle and turn them out onto the summer range.
 This was a highlight for us, year after year.
 We would work hard all day, feast in the evening on fantastic ranch-style cooking and sit by a fire at night staring at the stars.
 When the weekend was over we would pack up and head back down to the hustle and bustle and stress of the human race.

-So here I am.
-Homeschooling two boys at the top of a mountain, raising my chickens, planning my garden, foraging wild food, experimenting with soap making and surrounded by hound dogs.
-Fortunate to live this uncomplicated, simple, and gentle life.
+So here I am homeschooling two boys at the top of a mountain, raising my chickens, growing and hunting our food, foraging wild food and medicine, making soap and surrounded by hound dogs.
+Completely blessed to live this simple, uncomplicated and gentle life.
 I am truly under the spell of the mountains.